stanzhai/GoldenPassport/README.md

 # Building

-GoldenPassport use `cocoapods` as the package manager tool, you should install it first.
+GoldenPassport uses `cocoapods` as the package manager tool, you should install it first.

 1. `pod install` to install dependencies
 2. Open `GoldenPassport.xcworkspace` with Xcode to build